Progress on housing policy made at the National Housing Conference 2017

-Later that afternoon, award-winning journalist George Megalogenis mapped out Australia’s ever-changing political landscape and identified opportunities for policymakers to seize and deliver politically contentions housing reform.
+Later that afternoon, award-winning journalist George Megalogenis mapped out Australia’s ever-changing political landscape and identified opportunities for policymakers to seize and deliver politically contentious housing reform.

 Delegates heard from more international perspectives on the Conference’s second day, as Ms Gail Gilman, Chief Executive Officer of Community Housing Partnership in San Francisco (USA), enlightened the audience on how the US is approaching homelessness support.
 Ms. Gilman spoke of shifting success measurements and outcomes in supportive housing, and ultimately moving towards a housing equity framework.

 From the UK, Mr Piers Williamson, Chief Executive of The Housing Finance Corporation, featured on a panel of experts examining what Australia needs to do to optimise the new National Housing Finance and Investment Corporation (NHFIC) so as to successfully jump-start the supply of more affordable housing.

 The third day of the conference was marked by major announcements by The Hon Michael Sukkar MP, Assistant Minister to the Treasurer.
 He announced key design features of the new NHFIC; including that it will have an independent Board with responsibility for making all investment decisions; all registered community housing providers will be able to apply to the affordable housing bond aggregator for finance; and the Commonwealth will guarantee the issued bonds.